TRANSFORMING BASE SUBSTANCES INTO GOLD

 Technologies used in Cooling Water Treatment:

-Makeup water, or the water replacing bleed and evaporated and leaked water from the cooling tower, is first drawn from its source, which could be raw water, city water, city-treated effluent, recycled in-plant wastewater , well water, or any other surface water source.
+Makeup water, or the water replacing bleed, evaporated and carryover from the cooling tower, is first drawn from its source, which could be raw water, city water, city-treated effluent, recycled in-plant wastewater , well water, or any other surface water source.

 Depending on the quality of this water, you may or may not need treatment.
 If a water treatment system is needed at this part of the cooling tower water process, it is usually technology that removes hardness and silica, stabilises and adjusts the pH and/or disinfects the system to control levels of bacteria and algae.